xtuml/bridgepoint/doc-bridgepoint/review-minutes/9021_improved_inter_domain_ref_handling.dnt.rvm.md

                               EEs, but they are "worse" they are like implied EEs.
 You can call them without seeing them.
 You do need the int file if you are using a type from another domain.

-_ - 03  min   4   cds       Should we have 4.1.5: Users should be able to specify a file-system relative path.  ?
+x - 03  min   4   cds       Should we have 4.1.5: Users should be able to specify a file-system relative path.  ?
-_ - 04  maj   4   bob       We must refer to the requirement(s) from the SRS here too.
+x - 04  maj   4   bob       We must refer to the requirement(s) from the SRS here too.
 They are the root requirements the customer
                             signed-off on.
                             We must refer to them and assure these requirements are here because they help satisfy those higher-level requirements.
 There is only 1 for this issue: